grpc/proposal/A51-custom-backend-metrics.md

 A minimum reporting interval (30s by default) can be configured when creating the service.
 The minimum report interval is the lower bound of the OOB metrics report period.
-It means, if the `report_interval` from the client OOB request message goes below the service configured minimum interval then it is treated as the service minimum interval.
+It means, if the `report_interval` from the client OOB request message is less than the service configured minimum interval then it is treated as the service minimum interval.
 If `report_interval` is not specified (equals to 0), it is also treated as service minimum.
 There is no upper bound, the largest value you can specify is max integer.

-Internally, the load report server will save each incoming client connection(`responseObserver`) in an `RcaConnection` data structure or alike, with a custom frequency timer.
+Internally, the load report server will maintain a timer for each ORCA stream.
 Initially receiving a new request, or when the response timer fires, the server sends a response to report metrics data.
-To generate a response, we copy the metrics data saved in the map, but the response proto should only be produced once and be reused.
+To generate a response, we copy the metrics data saved in the map.
 The report is always in a state-of-the-world fashion.
-The service should properly handle exceptions when the client disconnects: it should terminate the stream, cancel the timer and remove the `RcaConnection` immediately.
+The service should properly handle exceptions when the client disconnects: it should terminate the stream and cancel the timer immediately.
 Otherwise, the service should keep sending the report.

 If no one called to update the metrics data during a report interval, the data remains the same.
 And the load reporting server will keep sending the metrics data regardless of whether the data has changed or not.